 Practicality & boot space

 While some rivals like the Porsche 718 Cayman only offer room for two, there's a pair of seats in the back of the 2 Series Coupe.
 The main issue is getting into them because you'll need to move the front seats out of the way and clamber inside, which wouldn't be the easiest of tasks in a tight parking spot.
-Room isn't too bad once in the back but it's best suited to kids.
+Room isn't too bad once in the back but it's best suited to children or shorter adults.
 There are two ISOFIX points for child car seats.

 Elsewhere, the interior has the storage you'd expect to find in a BMW, from the glovebox and central cubby between the front seats, to a storage area ahead of the gear lever and shallow door bins.
 There's also a surprisingly large 390-litre boot, which is 20 litres bigger than before.
 Not only that, but the loading lip has been lowered by a couple of inches to make it easier to lift heavy shopping bags and suitcases inside.
-The Audi TT has 305 litres behind the rear seats and a much higher load lip to lift items over.
+The Audi TT has just 305 litres behind the rear seats and a much higher load lip to lift items over.

 Reliability & safety

 While the 2 Series Coupe is too new to have appeared in our Driver Power survey, the latest 3 Series performed well, voted into 31st-place out of the top 75 cars by owners.
-It received a middling score for reliability and build quality but results were solid across the board.
+It received a middling score for reliability and build quality, but results were solid elsewhere.
 Owners were particularly impressed with its engines, gearboxes and infotainment setup.
 Considering the two cars share so much technology, this looks promising for the smaller model.

 Driver aids like autonomous emergency braking are fitted as standard.
 Meanwhile, the Technology Plus Pack adds all-round cameras that can provide a drone-like aerial view of the car, along with Drive Recorder, which can record exterior footage in an incident, replacing the need for an aftermarket dash cam.